 Specialty malts are any malts other than standard malt.
 They are basically produced by manipulating the process of drying.
-Specialty malts provide exclusive characteristics that make craft beer with improved features like increased color and flavor, extended shelf life of a product, improved taste, rise in foam and foam retention, and ultimately the brewing performance.
+Specialty malts provide exclusive characteristics that make craft beer with improved features like increased color and flavor, the extended shelf life of a product, improved taste, rise in foam and foam retention, and ultimately the brewing performance.

-The global Specialty Malt Market is classified on the basis source, form, type, application, and geography.
+The global specialty malt market is classified on the basis source, form, type, application, and geography.

-On the basis of type, the global Specialty Malt Market is classified as crystal, roasted, and dark.
-The Roasted malts are further sub-classified as Belgian malt, Munich Malt, and Vienna Malt.
-The “Roasted malts” section has governed the major share of the global Specialty Malt Market owing to their extensive variety of applications in the beverage industry.
+On the basis of source, the global market is classified as wheat, barley, and rye.
+On the basis of form, the global market is classified as liquid and dry.
+On the basis of type, the global market is classified as crystal, roasted, and dark.
+The Roasted malts are further sub-classified as Belgian malt, Munich malt, and Vienna malt.
+The “Roasted malts” section has governed the major share of the global market owing to their extensive variety of applications in the beverage industry.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."